The practice of submitting and voting on resolutions is a typical part of the legislative business. Resolutions are usually for multiple purposes:

-- First, resolutions express consensus on matters of public policy: lawmakers routinely deliver criticism or support on a broad range of social issues, legal rights, court opinions, and even decisions.
+- Resolutions express consensus on matters of public policy: lawmakers routinely deliver criticism or support on a broad range of social issues, legal rights, court opinions, and even decisions.

-- Second, resolutions are passed for internal, administrative purposes.
+- Resolutions are passed for internal, administrative purposes.

-- Thirdly, courtesy resolutions are created for the purpose of honoring an individual or organization that has made a mark on the history of the City of St. Louis.
-They are the highest honor any individual or organization can receive from the Board of Aldermen
+- Courtesy resolutions are created for the purpose of honoring an individual or organization that has made a mark on the history of the City of St. Louis.
+They are the highest honor any individual or organization can receive from the Board of Aldermen.

 In order to request a courtesy resolution from the Board of Aldermen, you must have the following information:

-Once you have gathered the required information, please submit the form above.
+Once you have gathered the required information, please submit the form below.
 You may also call 314-622-4114 and request the resolution by phone.

 What to Expect